W 36th St Protected Bike Lane and Pedestrian Path

 The project has been shared with the East Calhoun Community Organization (ECCO) Board of Directors.

 August 21, 2012

 The project has been shared with the Calhoun Area Residents Action Group (CARAG) Board of Directors.

-36th Street West is included in the City of Minneapolis Bicycle Master Plan, adopted by City Council in 2011.
+W 36th St is included in the Minneapolis Bicycle Master Plan, adopted by City Council in 2011.